filecoin-project/specs/src/algorithms/crypto/randomness.md

 type BeaconEntry struct {
     // Drand Round for the given randomness
     Round       uint64
-    // Drand Signature for the given Randomness
+    // Drand Signature for the given Randomness, named Data as a more general name for random beacon output Data   []byte
-    Data   []byte
 }
 ```